raspberrypilearning/creating-resources/README.md

 ### Process

-If we decide you to include your resource on our website, we will fork the project in to the [raspberrypilearning](https://github.com/raspberrypilearning) GitHub organisation.
-We may make amendments to this copy, and yours will be left as it was, with the option of merging our changes in to your original copy.
+If we decide you to include your resource on our website, we will fork the project into the [raspberrypilearning](https://github.com/raspberrypilearning) GitHub organisation.
+We may make amendments to this copy, and yours will be left as it was, with the option of merging our changes into your original copy.

 At the time of writing there is currently no named attribution on our Resources page, but the name of the author is given on the project's front page.
 We intend to better highlight author and contributor names on the website in near future.

 ## Contact

-Feel free to speak to us about resources, GitHub, licences and so on - we'll try to help with any queries.
+Feel free to speak to us about resources, GitHub, licences and so on; we'll try to help with any queries.

 - [Ben Nuttall](https://github.com/bennuttall)
 - [Carrie Anne Philbin](https://github.com/missphilbin)